 This section explains how the PPLAct applies to people in a relationship similar to that between an employer and employee.

-The PPL Rules provide that Centrelink may make an employer determination (1.1.E.60) under the PPLAct Part 3-5 for people who are in a similar relationship to that between an employer and employee.
-This is to allow for those relationships that do not fall squarely into the employer/employee model, such as defence force members and law enforcement officers.
+Under Part 11 of the PPL Rules, Centrelink may make an employer determination (1.1.E.60) under the PPLAct Part 3-5 for people who are in a similar relationship to that between an employer and employee.
+This is to allow for employer determinations for those in relationships that do not fall squarely into the employer/employee model, such as defence force members and law enforcement officers.